coung21/google-images-scraper/README.md

 ## Usage

-Step 1: Create `.env` then add your folder path to scraping:
+Step 1: Create `.env` file then add your folder path to scraping:
 ```env
 FOLDER_PATH={your/folder/path}
 ```